Gofio: the Nutritious Superfood from the Canary Islands

 Pella de Gofio Dulce

 This sweet dish is made with gofio, sugar, cinnamon, and sometimes honey or almonds.
-The ingredients are mixed together to form a sweet dough, which is then shaped into balls or patties and served as a snack or dessert.
+The ingredients are mixed together to form a sweet dough.
+This dough is then shaped into balls or patties and served as a snack or dessert.
 It is a popular treat in the Canary Islands and is often enjoyed with coffee or tea.

 Mousse de Gofio